yassine-AO/School-Library/README.md

 # Features⭐

 Book Management:✔️
-"Add Book": Enter details such as title, ISBN, edition, and number of copies.
+Add Book: Enter details such as title, ISBN, edition, and number of copies.

 Delete Book: Remove books from the library database.